Maine Yankee Nuclear Power Plant: History

 The Maine Yankee Atomic Power Company formed in 1966 with plans for a pressurized water reactor in Wiscasset, Maine, and a 40-year operating license.

+Maine Yankee was the subject of heated political debate around Maine's 1986 gubernatorial election.
+Democrat James E. Tierney and independent Sherry Huber called to close the plant by 1988, while Republican John R. McKernan Jr. and another independent, John Menario, wanted to keep it open.
+McKernan ultimately won the election.

 Construction of the $231 million ($ today) plant ran from 1968 to 1972, whereupon the plant became Maine's sole operating nuclear power plant.
 From then until 1996, the 900 megawatt reactor produced about 119 terawatt-hours of electricity, most of the state's energy.
 In Maine Yankee's most productive year, 1989, it produced 6,900 gigawatt-hours of electricity.

 Opposition

 Initial opposition for constructing the plant was led by Citizens for Safe Power, the Audubon Naturalist Council, the Natural Resources Council of Maine, and Maine’s Governor Kenneth M. Curtis, in the form of a petition to the Atomic Energy Commission, asking for the suspension of the plants operating license due to the concern with environmental and safety issues.
 The group failed to stop construction but succeeded in persuading the Nuclear Regulatory Commission to impose stricter environmental standards and monitoring.
-After the malfunction of the Three Mile Island power plant in Pennsylvania, citizens Raymond and Patricia Shadis of Wiscasset led a 1,000 people in a march to the Maine capitol to propose a statewide anti-nuclear petition.
+After the malfunction of the Three Mile Island power plant in Pennsylvania, citizens Raymond and Patricia Shadis of Wiscasset led 1,000 people in a march to the Maine capitol to propose a statewide anti-nuclear petition.
 The initiative to eliminate nuclear power in Maine was voted on several times between 1982 and 1987, but never passed.
 Finally in 1987, after narrowly missing a vote to shut down the power plant, the Nuclear Regulatory Committee (NRC), decided to investigate the power plant for safety violations.